Overview

 Loadmill provides two main options to record real user sessions: Loadmill Chrome recorder extension and Loadmill node recorder.

-Go to Test Suites in Loadmill and create a Test Suite.
+Go to in Loadmill and create a Test Suite.

 Open the Chrome Developer Tools => switch to the Loadmill Rec tab and select name of the created Test Suite in the extension.